Industry Affiliates Council

 Benefits of membership include:

-- Recognition - Members of the IAC have the opportunity to feature their company name and logo featured on the CS&E website and at IAC supported events.
+- Recognition - Members of the IAC have the opportunity to feature their company on the CS&E website and at IAC supported events.

 - Recruitment Events - Companies that are part of the IAC have first chance to reserve a spot in our Tech Talk series.
 Members are also given the first opportunity to connect with students by participating in student events as mentors for programming contests, judges at poster sessions, and ambassadors to the field at outreach events.